 In a 2021 UNESCO report, Azoulay exhorted, "We need to take urgent action to change course, because the future of people depends on the future of the planet, and both are at risk. ...
-This new social contract is our chance to repair past injustices and transform the future."100
+This new social contract is our chance to repair past injustices and transform the future."

-Carney stated in a speech at the 2019 Task Force on Climate-related Financial Disclosure summit in Tokyo, "Firms that align their business models to the transition to a net zero world will be rewarded handsomely.
-Those that fail to adapt will cease to exist."101 Additionally, in 2021, Carney expressed via his Twitter account: "The power of the [market] must be directed to achieving what society wants.
-That requires measures of income [and] welfare that reflect values familiar to many indigenous communities: fairness, equity, and sustainability."102
+Carney stated in a speech at the 2019 Task Force on Climate-related Financial Disclosure summit in Tokyo, "Firms that align their business models to operates or how to live their everyday lives."

+"When globalist corporations and financial institutions- along with supranational bureaucratic authorities- are allowed to collude together to redesign society, voters and consumers have no say in how their economy the transition to a net zero world will be rewarded handsomely.
+Those that fail to adapt will cease to exist."
+Additionally, in 2021, Carney expressed via his Twitter account: "The power of the [market] must be directed to achieving what society wants.
+That requires measures of income [and] welfare that reflect values familiar to many indigenous communities: fairness, equity, and sustainability."
+[ESG]